-(Note: For proper stimulation of the upper chest muscles, keep the angle of bench at 30 degrees.
-If you want to increase the angle further, please avoid going beyond 45 degrees, as this will shift the focus to the anterior deltoid.)
+For proper stimulation of the upper chest muscles, keep the angle of the bench at 30 degrees.
+If you want to increase the angle further, please avoid going beyond 45 degrees, as this will shift the focus to the anterior deltoid.

 The incline dumbbell bench press primarily works the upper pectoralis major muscles, in addition to its target to the main pec muscle.

-The incline DB press has the involvement of several synergist muscles, these muscles include,
+The incline chest press has the involvement of several synergist muscles, these muscles include,

-A handful of other muscles worked or play the role of stabilizer muscles, include your
+A handful of other muscles worked or play the role of stabilizer muscles, including your

 If you’re looking for a straightforward dumbbell upper chest exercises to add to your routine, the Incline dumbbell press is a great staple exercise to get you started.